mhanauer/SkillsMultiLevelExamplesLong/README.md

 ```
 Here I try to break down what each component of the equation means.

-gamma00 is the average or mean like score across the time points.
+gamma00 is the average or mean score across the time points.
 The indexes indicate where the parameter falls in each level.
-For example, the first 0 in the gamma00 means that it is the intercept for the level one.
+For example, the first 0 in the gamma00 means that it is the intercept for level one.
 The second zero means that it is the mean or intercept for level two.
 However, level two intercepts can vary by u0j, which will be discussed next.

-u0j this is the random deviation from the intercept or initial value for each time point  This is a level two error term, which is why it only has the subscript j instead of i and j.
-It has a j, because j represents all of the 200 schools (i.e. from 1 to j time points).
+u0j this is the random deviation from the intercept for each time point  This is a level two error term, which is why it only has the subscript j instead of i and j.
+It has a j, because j represents all of the time points (i.e. from 1 to j time points).
 For example the unique deviation from the intercept for time point one would be u01.

-gamma10 is the average regression coefficient for the change associated with time variable (timeij).
-It is the average change we would see given a one unit change in the independent variable (in this case one time increase).
-The first 1 index means that it is the the first slope coefficient in in level one and the second 0 means that it is the average slope coefficient (i.e. no effect of any level two variables), because in this model the slope for time is not influenced by any level two variables in this model.
+gamma10 is the average regression coefficient for the change associated with the time variable (timeij).
+It is the average change we would see given a one unit change in the independent variable (in this case one time point increase).
+The first 1 index means that it is the first slope coefficient in in level one and the second 0 means that it is the average slope coefficient (i.e. no effect of any level two variables), because in this model the slope for time is not influenced by any level two variables.

-eij is the individual level one error term for each individual in each school.
+eij is the individual level one error term for each individual over each time point.
-$$ Level~1:~~~{y_{ij} = \beta_{0j} + \beta_{1j}(time_{ij}) + e_{ij}}~~~ (1.1)$$
+ $$ Level~1:~~~{y_{ij} = \beta_{0j} + \beta_{1}(time_{ij}) + e_{ij}}~~~ (1.1)$$

 $$ Level~2~Intercept:~~~{\beta_{0j} = \gamma_{00} + u_{0j}} ~~~ (1.2)$$

 $$Mixed~model: ~~~{y_{ij} = \gamma_{00} + \gamma_{10}(time_{ij}) + u_{0j} + e_{ij}} ~~~(1.3)$$